wilsonmar/oss-perf/jenkins.md

   * https://wiki.jenkins-ci.org/display/JENKINS/Performance+Plugin
   sets the final build status (as good, unstable or failed) based on the reported error percentage.

+If a job fails,
+0. Email notifications are sent
+1. Chat room notifications are sent

 <a id="Resources">